The Borgel Watch Case Company of GenevaCopyright © David Boettcher 2005 - 2023 all rights reserved.

 Back to the top of the page.

 At the time, the major concern of watch manufacturers was dust entering the case and contaminating the lubricating oil on the movement, causing it to thicken and become abrasive, slowing the action and wearing the pivots.
-The single front case joint which was closed tight by the fine thread of the carrier ring virtually eliminates the opportunity for dust or water to enter the case and the Borgel screw case was considerably more dust resistant than a normal case with hinged or snap on backs and bezels.
+The single front case joint which was closed tight by the fine thread of the carrier ring virtually eliminates the opportunity for dust or water to enter the case and the Borgel screw case was considerably more dust and water resistant than cases with jointed or snap on backs and bezels.

 Although many Borgel screw cases now have a considerable degree of play in the threads of the case and carrier ring after 100 years or so of being screwed together and unscrewed, when they were new these threads engaged closely and the bezel screwed down tightly onto the case.
-When new a Borgel screw case was considerably better sealed than many people think - I describe below an experiment I did on one of my Borgel watches to see how waterproof it really was, and I was quite surprised by the result.
+The split stem arrangement meant that the opening in the case for the stem was also better sealed than on many cases.
+When it was new, a Borgel screw case was considerably better sealed than many people think – I describe below an experiment I did on one of my Borgel watches to see how waterproof it really was, and I was quite surprised by the result.

 Back to the top of the page.